Mangerrione/Nano-Box/README.md

 # DIY NanoMig Case V1
-The goal of the project was to create a nice litte case for the NanoMig.

 The NanoMig is the recreation of an Amiga 500+ in FPGA by Till Harbaum.
+The goal of this project was to create a nice litte case for the NanoMig.

 https://github.com/harbaum/nanomig